New Mexico Biennial Corporate Report FilingWe’re Just Not Annoying®

 NM profit corporations file reports every other year based on the taxable year end date, which is based on the corporate number assigned by the NM Secretary of State.
 If you get confused, remember that you can search for your corporation at the division website (see link below) and it will show your report due date.

 Of course every business has a taxable year ending date each and every year.
 However, just for the purposes of setting the biennial report date, New Mexico refers to them on a two-year basis.
-So a NM biennial report is due on or before the 15th day of the third month after the end of the taxable year date.
+So a NM biennial report is due on or before the 15th day of the fourth month after the end of the taxable year date.
 That taxable year date will be in an odd-numbered year if your New Mexico corporate number ends in an odd number.
 If your corporate number ends in an even number, your tax year end date will be an even number.
 December 31st is the default tax year ending day if no other date is set on the initial report.

 NM Nonprofits file reports every year.
 Nonprofit annual reports are due by 15th day of the fifth month after fiscal year end; which is usually May 15th.